openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 This pass replaces all `FullyConnected` operations with `Convolution` operation.
 It inserts extra `Reshape` operations to satisfy `Convolution` specification.
+### `-convert-gather-to-slice`: Convert Gather operation to Slice operation
+The pass is a part of `AdjustForVPU` pipeline.

+This pass replaces legal `Gather` operations with `Slice` operations.
 ### `-convert-nearest-to-strided-concat`: Convert nearest interpolate op to strided concat ops
 The pass is a part of `AdjustForVPU` pipeline.